nasa/Transform-to-Open-Science-Book/_sources/Open_Science_Cookbook/Your_Open_Science_Journey.md

 **How do I get started?**

-Join the [TOPS email list](https://docs.google.com/forms/d/e/1FAIpQLSeb_6PdbaPYFcVwXWgMJ053Q_pF2rW2YOu51Qmrh5nWaRYc7Q/viewform) to get announcements, including the dates when the first version of the core open science curriculum, the OpenCore, is released.
-Once available, share the OpenCore with your organization and encourage participation via newsletters, announcement boards, tweets, emails or whichever communication method you prefer.
+Join the [TOPS email list](https://docs.google.com/forms/d/e/1FAIpQLSeb_6PdbaPYFcVwXWgMJ053Q_pF2rW2YOu51Qmrh5nWaRYc7Q/viewform) to get announcements, including the dates when the first version of the NASA open science curriculum is released.
+Once available, share the Open Science 101 with your organization and encourage participation via newsletters, announcement boards, tweets, emails or whichever communication method you prefer.

 **Basic Requirements**